forestryio/forestry.io/hugo/content/blog/forestry-is-moving-to-wordpress.md

 menu: []
 draft: false
 ---
+*This article was published as part of an April Fool's Joke*

 It is an understatement to say we weren’t the biggest fans of WordPress.
 Static sites are at the core of Forestry.io’s business model.
 They provide a more secure, flexible and performant environment than WordPress.